 Cats with Cushing disease are generally middle-aged or older.
 The most common signs include excessive thirst, increased urination, and increased appetite.
 These signs are frequently seen because cats with Cushing disease also tend to have diabetes mellitus that is resistant to insulin.
 (Thus, the signs develop as a result of the diabetes mellitus, not necessarily as a result of the cortisol excess seen in Cushing disease.)

 Cushing disease causes substantial weakness and loss of vitality in affected cats.
 Although therapy is difficult and the outlook is guarded, an attempt is usually made to control the disease because of the overall deteriorating effect on cats with this disorder.
-Surgical removal of one or both adrenal glands has provided the best results.
+Medications to reduce the production of cortisol can be used.
+Regular testing is required to assure that the correct dose is used.
+Radiation therapy is another option for pituitary-dependent disease; new techniques are very effective and have few side effects.
+Medications may still be necessary for a few months after radiation therapy.
+Surgical removal of one or both adrenal glands may also be recommended.

 In adult-onset panhypopituitarism, the pituitary gland and nearby tissues, including the hypothalamus, are compressed or damaged.
 This disrupts a number of other hormone-producing glands, resulting in a variety of signs.

 Inactive pituitary tumors are one cause of adult-onset panhypopituitarism.
 They are extremely rare in cats, usually developing in older animals.
 The tumor may become quite large before it causes obvious signs or death.
 All breeds appear to be equally affected.
 Other conditions, infections, or injuries that lead to destruction of pituitary tissue can also cause panhypopituitarism.